-The 10 Pence coin was fourth largest denomination in the Decimal 1969-2001-coin series of Ireland.
+The 10 Pence coin was the fifth largest denomination in the Irish Decimal Coins 1969-2001-coin series of Ireland.

 Coin collecting can be full of unusual terms and phrases.
 If you are unsure what any of the terms on this page mean, check out our 180 Best Coin Collecting Terms Explained post.
 Here we explain every term in an easy to understand way.

 If you want to understand how coin grading works and how to for instance find out the value of your Irish 10 pence coin, our Awesome Guide to Coin Grading In 3 Simple Steps article will help here.

 Years Produced: 1993 – 2000

 Distribution: Standard Circulation

 Mint: Currency Centre Dublin

 The design was originally created by Percy Metcalfe and was used for the 2 Shilling Florin Coin.
 Both the Irish Free State Coin Series and the 2 Shilling Florin Coin in the Pre Decimal Coin Series used this design.
 See below an example of each of these types of Irish Shilling Coins.

 The main visible difference between these designs and the design used on this 10 pence coin is that the salmon is facing left on the 10 pence coin, where as it faces right on the florin coins.